 AGM and exhibition visit (8 August 2019, Ashmolean Museum, Oxford)

 The 2019 Archaeology Group AGM took place in Oxford at the Ashmolean Museum.
 Attendees had the opportunity to visit the excellent Last Supper in Pompeii exhibition and the Ashmolean's well-appointed conservation studio to discuss the conservation work that had been carried out on objects from Pompeii.
 Prior to the AGM, delegates were treated to further presentations by members of the Ashmolean objects conservation team.
-The event will be reviewed in Icon News.
+The event was reviewed in Icon News (85).

 Icon Archaeology Group 2018 Conference